codatio/codat-docs/blog/231002-stop-returning-data-on-push.md

 authors: dharries
 ---

-On **January 10, 2024**, we will deprecate the data field that is currently returned on all push operation responses.
-Pushed data will also no longer be stored and so a sync will be required to be able to pull any new or updated records you have pushed.
+On **January 10, 2024**, we will deprecate the `data` field that is currently returned on all push operation responses.
+Pushed data will also no longer be stored, so a sync will be required to be able to pull any new or updated records you have pushed.

 <!--truncate-->
 <details>